Blogs > Shell Loft Conversion: A Complete Guide

 Pros

-• Cost Savings: The Cost of a loft conversion is significantly lower than full-service loft conversions due to not requiring payment for project management or interior finishes.
+• Cost Savings: The cost of a loft conversion is significantly lower than full-service loft conversions due to not requiring payment for project management or interior finishes.

 • Customisation: You have complete control over the interior design, materials, and contractors.